RV AC Capacitor Failure Symptoms in Fort Lauderdale, FL

 1. Disconnect power to the AC unit.

-2. Remove the old capacitor and install the new one, ensuring correct wiring.
+2. Remove the old capacitor and replace it with a new one.

 3. Reconnect power and test the system.

-1. Use a capacitor tester to check the microfarad rating.
+1. Use a multimeter to check voltage at the capacitor terminals.

-2. If voltage is low, check connections and the power source.
+2. If voltage is low, investigate power supply issues.

 Field insight: Most no-cool stops trace to airflow, shore power, or start parts—not an automatic refrigerant story.
 Prove airflow and steady voltage before you order major parts.
 In Fort Lauderdale, FL, sticky heat and humidity make weak airflow or low incoming voltage look like a bigger AC failure.
 Check those first before you spend on sealed-system work.
 If you are still stuck, use the button below to hand the diagnosis off to a pro.